 What is Pharmacy Technology?

-We are an ASHP accredited pharmacy technician training program.
-Its purpose is to prepare the student for a successful career as a pharmacy technician by:
+The pharmacy technician prepares a student for a successful career as a pharmacy technician by:

 - Providing simple instruction and laboratory experience.
 This allows you to enter the job market at a higher level of competency.
 It's better than what only on-the-job training can provide.